Eccenux/wikiploy-rollout-example/README.md

 # Gadget example with Wikiploy

+This repository is meant to be used as a template of a gadget for Wikimedia projects.

+Use this template freely.
+Consider it to be *free* as in *free-drink* :) aka (CC-0)[https://creativecommons.org/publicdomain/zero/1.0/deed.pl].

+## Quick start

+Note.
+If this your first time using Wikiploy, you might want to use more detailed instructions: [Wikiploy 1st-time usage](#wikiploy-1st-time-usage).

+### Prepare your repository with the tpl:
+1. Use one of releases, download zip and and unpack in some folder.
+2. Open the folder in [VSCode](https://code.visualstudio.com/).
+3. Initialize your repo and commit code (tpl code).
+4. Copy your `bot.config.mjs` to the root of your repo.

+Note!
+If you are using an existing gadget: [Use wiki2git to download existing JS script and CSS](https://github.com/Eccenux/Wikiploy/blob/main/README.building%20your%20project.md#appendix-wiki2git).

+### Start working on your gadget:
+1. Fix names:
+   - Replace `yourGadgetName` with your actual gadget name (in whole repo).
+   - Replace `wikiploy-rollout-example` with the lowercase version of your gadget name.
+2. Check `wikiploy*.mjs` to ensure usages of `addConfig` and `addConfigRelease` will deploy to a proper site (proper wiki).
+3. Commit the changes.
+4. You might want to create your initial `README.md` and start working on files in `src` directory.
+5. Click on "build & deploy-dev" to test on wiki.

+## What's in the example

 A rollout/deployment example that includes:
 - Recommended setup for building scripts: Bundling multiple files into a single JS file (from `src` to `dist`).
 - Visual Studio Code setup: Tasks and command bar for a one-click build.